pauloarantes/mini-rogue-python/README.md

 By the end of game (if you die or win) a plot of your dice roll distribution will be plotted, and after closing it you can input your name into a local Leaderboard divided by difficulty level.

 ## How to run it?
 Just copy the repository to any folder, cd into it, and type `python mini_rogue.py` if you have python 3+ or `python mini_rogue_py2.py` if you have python 2 installed.

 Required libraries are:
 numpy
 pandas
 matplotlib

+You can also run directly from an Android device, simply download QPython (https://play.google.com/store/apps/details?id=org.qpython.qpy) and run the mobile version `mini_rogue_qpy.py` from it; this version doesn't have leaderboards, save/load game, and dice plot so it doesn't require any additional library installation from QPython terminal.
+This version also works on a computer if you don't want ot install the required libraries above.

 Hope you have fun!